GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Data preparation

 \section{Data preparation}

 The primary goal of this study is to apply a labeled training dataset from the GC~DR1 to the publicly available HSC-SSP images of local bright galaxies.
-We adopted a sample comprising 687,859 magnitude-limited ($r<20$) galaxies at $z=$ 0.01--0.3.
+We adopted a sample comprising 687,859 magnitude-limited ($r<20$) galaxies at $z=$ 0.01--0.3, which are eventually divided into 59,854 main sample ($r<17.8$) and 628,005 subsample ($r=$ 17.8--20 mag) as shown in table~\ref{tab1}.
 The final dataset was constructed based on multiple selection criteria and cross-matching using photometric information and spectroscopic redshifts from SDSS DR17 \citep{Blanton2017,Abdurrouf2022}, and imaging data from the HSC-SSP PDR3 Wide Layer (\cite{Aihara2022}, hereinafter referred to as HSC-SSP PDR3).
 This section explains the establishment of the dataset and discusses the potential sampling bias.